LIMITED LONDON SEASON FROM 27 OCTOBER 2018

 Taking up a lance and sword, Don Quixote sets out on a hilarious journey across medieval Spain, defending the helpless and vanquishing the wicked.
 Hopelessly unprepared and increasingly losing his grip on reality, with each calamitous adventure the two hapless heroes experience, the romantic ideal of Quixote’s books seems further away than ever.

-Following its sell-out run at the Swan Theatre in Stratford-upon-Avon in 2016 to mark the 400th anniversary of Cervantes' death, our 'joyous' (Guardian) production of the legendary comic novel is told by a company of twenty actors accompanied by a band of live musicians.
+Following its sell-out run at the Swan Theatre in Stratford-upon-Avon in 2016 to mark the 400th anniversary of Cervantes' death, our 'joyous' (Guardian) production of the legendary comic novel is told by a company of 20 actors accompanied by a band of live musicians.

-Adapted for the stage by James Fenton (The Orphan of Zhao, 2012) and directed by Angus Jackson (Oppenheimer, 2014) this 'boisterous romp' (The Times) transfers to London's Garrick Theatre for a strictly limited fourteen-week Season from 27 October.
+Adapted for the stage by James Fenton (The Orphan of Zhao, 2012) and directed by Angus Jackson (Oppenheimer, 2014) this 'boisterous romp' (The Times) transfers to London's Garrick Theatre for a strictly limited fourteen-week season from 27 October.